ogame-ninja/documentation/doc/defender.md

 ###### [activate for moon ?]<a name="moon-dump-resources"></a>
 moon can take a very long time to build defenses, so you have to activate the feature for moon if you want it.

-##### [Send message to attackers]<a name="send-message-to-attackers"></a>
-When a new attack is detected, the bot will verify that the same player is not already attacking us.
-If that's the case, the bot will send him a chat message of the like: "Hey bro, I'm online"
-The message is randomly selected from an hardcoded list. (the messages are going to be configurable in the future)

 ##### Activities generted on
 Every time the defender look for attacks, it generates activities on the current active planet/moon.
 ###### Randomize planet/moon that checks for activity